 - You have ankle or foot weakness.

-Peroneal nerve injury - foot drop; Foot drop palsy; Peroneal neuropathy; Drop foot
+Peroneal nerve injury - foot drop; Fibular nerve injury; Foot drop palsy; Fibular neuropathy; Peroneal neuropathy; Drop foot

 Del Toro DR, Seslija D, King JC.
 Fibular (peroneal) neuropathy.
-In: Frontera WR, Silve JK, Rizzo TD, eds.
+In: Frontera WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
 4th ed.
-Philadelphia, PA: Elsevier; 2019:chap75.
+Philadelphia, PA: Elsevier; 2019:chap 75.

 Thompson PD, Nutt JG.
 Gait disorders.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 24.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 25.